Botspot/pi-apps/README.md

 > It definitely looks really cool.
 > Thanks so much to Botspot for creating this; it's a great program. - [leepspvideo](https://www.youtube.com/watch?v=zxyWQ3FV98I)

 > Thanks for all your great work!
-Every time I see your work, I appreciate it even more. - Itai
+Every time I see your work, I appreciate it even more. - Itai from Discord

+> Excellent job making Pi-Apps.
+Everyone is using it now. - FlyingCow from Discord

 > I need to find the time to try your app store.
 Thank you for all the work - [Puffergas](https://www.raspberrypi.org/forums/viewtopic.php?f=63&t=291240&p=1761535#p1761401)